denrat/term-cursor.el/README.md

 # term-cursor.el
-Change Emacs cursor in terminal, with or without `evil-mode`.
+Display Emacs cursor in terminal as it would be in GUI, with or without `evil-mode`.

-Requires Emacs > 26.
+Requires Emacs 26.

 ## Compliance
 For now, only VT520-compliant terminals are supported.
 Contribution is welcome.

-Tested in kitty, iTerm2, Alacritty and Terminal.app (macOS Mojave).
+Tested in kitty, iTerm2, Alacritty and Terminal.app on macOS Mojave.

 ## Installation
 - Using `quelpa`